 They are identical in terms of the absence of pathology.
-I an unfamiller with the terminology used by Dr. Bestgen in his "impression"
+I am unfamiller with the terminology used by Dr. Bestgen in his "impression"

-Based on the information available to me, I believe that the claimant was involved in a vehicular accident on January 6, 1982 and, on the basis of his history, I believe that he sustained a carvical strain.
-He developed symptoms of right brachial radiculitis soon after the accident and continues to have these symptoms, Intermittently, to the present.
-His examination demonstrates no evidence of nerve root compression, although it suggests the possibility of entrapment of the ulmar nerve at the albow, the cubital tunnel syndrome.
-Based on the claimant's history, i do not believe this condition is related to the accident of January 6, 1982.
-I believe that the claimant should be referred to a medical neurologist who is capable of performing electrodiagnostic studies, for these studies may well determine the etiology of the claimant's right arm symptoms.
-At the present time, if an unable to find anything on physical or radiographic examination which would indicate that the claimant will have any permanent disability directly attributable to his accident of January 6, 1982.
+Based on the information available to me, I believe that the claimant was involved in a vehicular accident on January 6, 1982 and, on the basis of his history, I believe that he sustained a cervical strain.
+He developed symptoms of right brachial radiculitis soon after the accident and continues to have these symptoms, intermittently, to the present.
+His examination demonstrates no evidence of nerve root compression, although it suggests the possibility of entrapment of the ulnar nerve at the albow, the cubital tunnel syndrome.
+Based on the claimant's history, i do not believe this condition is related to the accident. of January 6, 1982.
+I believe that the claimant should be referred to a medical neurologist the etiology of the claimant's right arm symptoms.
+At the present time, M am unable to find anything on physical or radiographic examination which would indicate that the claimant will have any permanent disability directly attributable to his accident of January 6, 1982.